sciZer0/7/v/README.md

 <i><b>For reference, Solana's routine – on its best times – was about 30 million transactions per day.
 At the peak, 65 million.
 So a massive voting (by, say, 1 million voters) isn't any problem now in terms of technology.</b></i>

-*Dscribed in more detail below.
+*The solution is dscribed in more detail below.*

 <h3 align="center">Problem 2</h3>